 Frequently Asked Questions (and their Answers).

-Swervy World musicians are from a background of travelling street performers, having been either solo performers working and travelling year round as a way of life, or working with past travelling street bands such as Roxy's Tool Box, Urban Ravioli, Tragic Roundabout.
+All the performers and musicians I work with are from a background of travelling street performers, having been either solo performers with their own show, working and travelling year round as a way of life, or working with past travelling street bands such as Roxy's Tool Box, Urban Ravioli and Tragic Roundabout.

-Swervy World was officially launched in Tavistock, Devon, in the winter of 1994.
-Our first three month tour (1996) was by horse and cart!
+The Swervy World of Stephane Spitz was officially launched in Tavistock, Devon, in the winter of 1994.

-*Do you have other income sources to subsidise your work as musicians?
+*Do you have another income source to subsidise your work as musician?

 It is a problem!
-Usually we are booked for a specific show and one full day is set aside for rehearsal, with members travelling to a central point (usually Orpington in South London) to rehearse.
-Members are expected to put there own time in to rehearse and make an investment in to the collective success of the troupe.
+Usually if I am booked for a specific show I set aside at least one full day for rehearsal, with other members travelling to a central point (usually Orpington in South London) to rehearse.
+Musicians are generally expected to put there own time in to rehearse and make an investment in to the success of the show.

 *Do you do private bookings/weddings?